The self-similar evolution of stationary point processes via persistent homology: Abstract

 \section{Abstract}

 Persistent homology provides a robust methodology to infer topological structures from point cloud data.
 Here we explore the persistent homology of point clouds embedded into a probabilistic setting, exploiting the theory of point processes.
-We provide variants of notions of ergodicity and investigate measures on the space of persistence diagrams.
-In particular we introduce the notion of self-similar scaling of persistence diagram expectation measures and prove a packing relation for the occurring dynamical scaling exponents.
-As a byproduct we generalize the strong law of large numbers for persistent Betti numbers proven in \cite{hiraoka2018} for averages over cubes to arbitrary convex averaging sequences.
+We introduce measures on the space of persistence diagrams and the self-similar scaling of a one-parameter family of these.
+As the main result we prove a packing relation between the occurring scaling exponents.